 If after assessment the proposed project succeeds in meeting Oregon Solutions criteria, it heads to the governor’s desk for designation.
 If the governor approves the project, a formal letter of designation is written that outlines the support of the governor’s office and that of state agencies.
 The governor then appoints a convener to serve as a neutral chair of the project team.
 In turn, Oregon Solutions selects a staff member, often the person responsible for the assessment, to manage the project.

 The convener and staff gather interested and affected parties to the table.

 4. The team collaborates to develop an integrated solution.

 Negotiations and problem solving occur through facilitated meetings.
 Discussions continue until consensus is reached.
 Collaboration typically occurs over six to eight months with meetings every three to four weeks.
 Subcommittees may meet in addition to this schedule.

 5. Participants sign a Declaration of Cooperation.

 The Declaration of Cooperation acts as the blueprint for action.
 This presiding document identifies the specific contributions, roles and responsibilities of each party moving forward.
-To honor the commitments made, we host a celebration and invite the press.
+To celebrate the commitments made, we host an event and invite the press.